harding/bitcoinops.github.io/_includes/articles/payment-batching.md

 for those cases.

-It may be possible to partially mitigate this problem by sending batched payments in a coinjoin transaction created with other users.
+It may be possible to partially mitigate this problem by sending batched payments in a [coinjoin][topic coinjoin] transaction created with other users.
 Depending on the technique used, this would not necessarily reduce the efficiency of batching and could provide significantly enhanced privacy.
 However, naive implementations of coinjoin previously provided by Bitcoin